tacman/msgphp/docs/infrastructure/doctrine-orm.md

 ## Domain Identifier Hydration

-When working with [domain identifiers](../ddd/identifiers.md) and its corresponding [type](doctrine-dbal.md#domain-identifier-type) a problem might occur when hydrating scalar values, e.g. using [`Query::getScalarResult()`][api-query-getscalarresult];
+When working with [domain identifiers](../ddd/identifiers.md) and its corresponding [type](doctrine-dbal.md#domain-identifier-type) a problem might occur when hydrating scalar values, e.g. using [`Query::getScalarResult()`][api-query-getscalarresult].

-it would return instances of `MsgPhp\Domain\DomainIdInterface` that can only be casted to string as its (true) scalar value (due to `__toString()`).
-In case the underlying data type is e.g. `integer` we'll lose it.
+It would use instances of `MsgPhp\Domain\DomainIdInterface` that can only be casted to string as its (true) scalar value (due to `__toString()`).
+In case the underlying data type is e.g. `integer` it'll be lost.

-To overcome, two hydration modes are available in order to hydrate the primitive identifier value instead.
+To overcome, two hydration modes are available to hydrate the primitive identifier value instead.

 ### Basic example